Solving Weak Wi-Fi in Basement

 The Problem of Weak Wi-Fi

-Unfortunately, signal degradation and deadzones are something that is somewhat built into the way wifi operates, as we have covered in another article.
+Unfortunately, signal degradation and dead-zones are something that is somewhat built into the way Wi-Fi operates.
 Wi-Fi signals are part of radio frequency or RF signals, which always degrade the further they travel from the source, in this case the wireless router.

 A basement may have additional complications, since the signal may need top travel through floors which are even thicker than walls, further weakening the signal.
 Furthermore, if the wireless router is installed upstairs at on the top floor, the the signal may have two or more floors to pass through, making signal dropouts even more likely.
 Weak Wi-Fi in basements is not uncommon, so what is the solution?